1926 Havana–Bermuda hurricane: Cuba

 The hurricane made two separate landfalls on Cuba as a Category 4 hurricane on October 20.
 As it made landfall, numerous weather stations reported low barometric pressures.
 Barometers in Güira de Melena and Cojímar both recorded a barometric pressure of 939 mbar (hPa; 27.73 inHg) while located in the hurricane's eyewall.
 In Havana, a barometer registered a pressure of 951 mbar (hPa; 28.09 inHg) after recording a 34 mbar (hPa; 1.00 inHg) drop in pressure in 30 minutes.
 Offshore, strong waves damaged or sunk a large number of ships, including 40 fishing vessels.
 Small craft in harbors were also swept out to sea.
 Some ships part of the Cuban Navy were damaged, including the light cruiser Patria.
 The steamer Maximo Gomez broke from its harbor mooringss, causing it to collide and damage other ships before it was beached.
 Other foreign vessels, including one from the French West India Company were sunk.

 On Isla de la Juventud, a majority of homes and buildings were damaged or destroyed, including an 80-year-old church that withstood many hurricanes.
 In Nueva Gerona, many buildings were destroyed.
 Only two dwellings remained standing in Santa Fe.
 Throughout the island, at least 38 deaths occurred and more than 200 other people were injured.

 In Havana, 20.08 in of rain fell on October 20.
-A tidal wave overtopped the Malecón – a seawall built in 1900 by Leonard Wood to project the city – causing much of the damage.
+A tidal wave overtopped the Malecón – a seawall built in 1900 by Leonard Wood to protect the city – causing much of the damage.
 The seawall instead prevented water from flowing back into the Straits of Florida.
 Densely-population low-lying sections of the city were inundated, with water reaching several meters high up to three to four streets inland.
 People in inundated areas were forced to evacuate to emergency shelters.
 The hurricane's effects destroyed at least 325 buildings and homes in the city.
 Some gas and oil tanks were destroyed, while the Havana Oil Company elevator was reduced to a mass of twisted steel.
 The Havana Automobile Company's headquarters suffered severe window damage due to the strong winds.
 An antenna tower was also blown down by strong winds.
 Power outages were widespread across other affected regions.
 At least 58 fatalities occurred in Havana, many of which were caused by people being struck by collapsing walls or flying debris.